Blogs

 How do I keep my ramp safe in Massachusetts winters?

-Clear snow and ice immediately; don't let it build up.
+Clear snow and ice immediately.
+Don't let it build up.
 Salt your ramp like you salt your walkway.
-Aluminium ramps with textured surfaces grip better than smooth ones.
+Aluminum ramps with textured surfaces grip better than smooth ones.
 Check that handrails are tight every few months.
 If you've got wood, seal it every spring before the rain starts.

 Back to Blog